2colours/Raku-ideas/Biggest wishes.md

 		- still useful for documentation! loads of details
 	- Raku should not become Rakudo as-it-is
 	- "undefined behavior" is also undesirable imo
+	- Roast is not sufficient, better standard needed
 - 6.e is being discussed by RSC
 - up-to-date JVM and JS backend would be welcome
 - standalone executable would be welcome